laurencelundblade/QCBOR/README.md

 contiguous memory.
 * Doesn't handle COSE string algorithm IDs.
 Only COSE integer algorithm IDs are handled.
 Thus far no string algorithm IDs have been assigned by IANA.
-* No way to add custom headers with creating signed messages.
+* No way to add custom headers when creating signed messages or process them during verification.
 * Only ECDSA is supported so far (facilities are available to add others).
 * Does not handle CBOR indefinite length strings (indefinite length maps and arrays are handled).